 Gray and white might not seem like the most exciting color combination, but it's undeniably sophisticated.
-Take for instance these striking gray and white living rooms, these breath-taking kitchens, and these edgy bathrooms.
+Take, for instance, these striking gray and white living rooms, these breath-taking kitchens, and these edgy bathrooms.
 For those who favor a minimalist approach to design, the pared-back palette provides the perfect base for an understated space—particularly a bedroom.

 If you prefer a neutral color scheme, the minimalist combination also offers a welcome, toned-down alternative to a high-contrast black and white bedroom.
-Ahead, we've rounded up 17 beautiful gray and white bedrooms that are proof these neutral shades are the epitome of understated elegance.
+Ahead, we've rounded up 27 beautiful gray and white bedrooms that are proof these neutral shades are the epitome of understated elegance.
 Intrigued?
 Get inspired to go grayscale by the gray and white bedrooms below.

 Accent With Olive

 As interior designer Ajai Guyot's bedroom for Emily Henderson Design demonstrates, olive pairs especially well with cool mid-tone grays and whites.
 Here, Guyot pairs an olive-hued wood panel lower half of the wall with delicate floral wallpaper for the upper part of the wall for a chic gray and white bedroom that's making us green with envy.

 Gain inspiration from this bedroom designed by Herzen Stimme and layer tonal textures to curate a neutral space that's far from boring. gray linen bedding, a chunky knit white throw, pleated white curtain canopy over the bed, glowing string lights, and warm wood floors and furnishings fill the neutral space with texture-rich details.